petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-2-developer-setup/client-extensions.md

 ---
 # Client Extensions

-Client Extensions are the primary way to customize and extend Liferay.
+Client Extensions are the recommended way to customize and extend Liferay.
 You can deploy client extensions to any Liferay environment, whether it's Liferay SaaS, Liferay PaaS, or Liferay Self-Hosted.
 While other extensions like OSGi modules or themes modify or add functionality directly to Liferay, client extensions interface only with Liferay's APIs, which makes them more flexible and easier to deploy after version changes.

 <!--IMAGE: diagram of how Client Extensions interface with Liferay-->